|Board of Directors | Management | Committee Composition | Governance Guidelines | Global Standards of Business Conduct|

 25. Director Stock Ownership

-Each director of the Company who has served on the Board for at least five years should own stock in the Company (including deferred shares) having an aggregate value of not less than four times the cash portion of the annual director retainer.
+Each director of the Company who has served on the Board for at least five years should own stock in the Company (including deferred shares) having an aggregate value of not less than five times the cash portion of the annual director retainer.
 Shares underlying stock options, unvested restricted stock units and shares pledged as collateral for a loan are not included in calculating ownership levels.

 26. Outside Board Limitation